 Some patients may require a wide range of oral exercises to learn to be aware of the textures of the food they eat.
 These exercises can include facial massages, jaw, lip, or tongue exercises.
 A speech-language pathologist can suggest this form of therapy to boost the muscles for better drinking and eating control.

-Why Do Some Children Need Communication Therapy ?
+Why Do Some Children Need Speech & Language Therapy?

 Communicating can often be difficult, particularly when we have to get out of our comfort zone.
 But, for certain individuals establishing a face to face communication and maintaining eye contact can be a real struggle.